 Our district chose to involve all teachers and administrators in professional development focused on brain development and differentiated instruction.
 Two staff development days were dedicated to this topic to help teachers meet the learning needs of all students.
-In 2010 Dana's math team attended a conference sponsored by Center for Math and Science Teaching to address new approaches to teaching mathematics in the middle grades.
+Each year Dana's math team attended a conference sponsored by Center for Math and Science Teaching to address new approaches to teaching mathematics in the middle grades.
 Social Studies teachers from all grade levels attended a conference sponsored by UCLA specific to middle school instruction.
-Two full staff development days were dedicated to strategies for teaching based on adolescent brain development.
+One staff development day was dedicated to effective technology use in the classroom.